clementlecorre/ratpBot/README.md

 RATP bot telegram allows for schedules and alert the public transport in French.

-This Bot is written in Python3 with the help from the pyTelegramBotAPI.
+This Bot is written in Python3 with the help from the pyTelegramBotAPI and RATP API.

 Telegram Bot @ratpbot